Although I strive to keep my digital setup as simple as possible, I’ve found that there’s no single program that meets all my needs.

 Clip Studio Paint

-This is a fully equipped illustrator’s studio in digital form.
+This is a fully equipped visual artist’s studio in digital form, and it makes drawing, coloring, and painting genuine pleasures.

 The brushes respond beautifully to the touch, and the brush engine is extraordinarily powerful.
 In fact, it adds what seems like a million potential tweaks to every brush.
 And that enables me to either customize existing brushes to my exact needs, or create unique brushes from scratch.